‘Person-held records’ may go by different names but their aim is always to empower patients

 Examples of PHR

 - In primary care, Dr Amir Hannan of Haughton Thornley Medical Centres (HTMC) in Hyde, Greater Manchester, has been pioneering records access and understanding for his patients for many years.
-This video on the HTMC website shows the importance of responsible record-sharing; and HTMC also publishes the current uptake of full-records access with links to more information.
+The video on the HTMC website shows the importance of responsible record-sharing; and HTMC also publishes the current uptake of full-records access with links to more information.

 - The Severn Major Trauma Network instigated use of a PHR as part of a Health Foundation-funded project to support patients after discharge from the major trauma centre.
 Further information can be found in the final project report and on the project’s web pages.